Brawlhalla: Business model Brawhalla is free-to-play, based on the freemium business model. The game offers 9 selectable characters to use for free from a weekly rotation, making it more accessible for newer players. This number of free rotation characters increased from 6 in late 2018 to 8 in August 2020. There are currently 66 player characters, called "Legends" (as of March 2025). To fully purchase characters, Brawlhalla offers an in-game shop, giving a chance for players to use the in-game currency earned through matches, daily missions, and level-ups. Alternatively, players can purchase all existing and future characters via a one-time transaction of $39.99.

 Other products are also available to purchase here, using a premium currency called Mammoth Coins.
-This currency is gained by purchasing them with real money.
+Mammoth coins are named after the developing studio Blue Mammoth Games, and are only obtainable through in-game purchases.
 Mammoth coins can be used for products such as character skins, podiums, KO effects, weapon skins, avatars, sidekicks, and emotes that can be used in matches.
-Since some characters share a weapon type, players can customize their characters with weapon skins from skins purchased with other character skins.
-Also in the shops are skin chests, being updated every day.
-These chests offer many of the skins purchasable within the shop at a discounted price while offering 2 to 3 skins exclusive to the chest.
-These chests cost 100 Mammoth Coins to purchase, and when purchased, the chest will randomly give the purchaser one of the skins offered.
+Character skins come with two matching weapon skins, which may be used on any character that uses that weapon.
+Also in the shops are skin chests, being updated every 2 days.
+There are 21 themed chests, which offer many of the skins purchasable within the shop at a discounted price while offering 2 to 3 skins exclusive to the chest.
+These chests cost 100 Mammoth Coins to purchase and will randomly give the purchaser one of the skins offered.
+Excluding chests, any purchases made in the shop can be refunded for up to 90 days after the purchase, but players are limited to only 3 refunds per account.
+Refunds are not exclusive to purchases made with premium currencies.

 Brawlhalla has also introduced a battle pass system with 85 tiers of exclusive skins, emotes, and colors.
 The battle pass system has a weekly set of missions to be completed during matches, which range from straightforward tasks such as KOing with certain weapons to missions based on the in-universe lore.
 Completing each mission awards the player with "Battle Gems".
 Gems can also be obtained from ordinary daily missions, and a random number of either 2, 6, or 12 will be awarded after a player obtains a certain amount of XP from playing matches.
 The XP needed for each set of gems increases the more times a player has obtained the gems.
 Every 12 gems unlock a new tier of rewards on the reward track.
-With more desirable items, the paid track of rewards can be purchased for $9.99, but there is a free track with fewer rewards for casual players.
+The battle pass features both a free and a premium reward track.
+The premium track can be purchased for $9.99, and comes with a larger number of rewards.
+Character skins are exclusive to the premium track.
+The deluxe pass was added into Brawlhalla, offering an additional 25 tiers to the premium and free reward track.
+The Deluxe pass costs US$24.99 or $14.99 if the premium pass is already owned.